aaronnech/TSBP/README.md

 Description
 -----------

 This is minimum starter code for my front-end TypeScript projects.
-It is targeted toward complex front end object-oriented applications.
+It is targeted toward complex object-oriented applications in the browser or phone via PhoneGap.

 Set Up
 ------